factor10/ddd-e2e-workshop/README.md

 ### 1.4.
 Run Cypress tests

-The Cypress tests will use a separate running instance of the application to be isolated from your manual testing:
+The Cypress tests will use a separate running instance of the application to be isolated from your manual testing.
+This separate instance is launched automatically when you start Cypress with one of the following commands.

 Run them headless with